wodby/docker4php/README-nfs.md

 If not then modify docker-compose.yml directly.

-4. cp create_sess.sql to jisc-collections-symfony
+4. cp files/create_sess.sql to jisc-collections-symfony

 5. chown -R 999:999 data/mariadb